Chuy’s Gluten Free Menu: 26 Items Ranked by Mexican Chef (Secret Menu)

 14. Chicken Flautas*: 1650-1710 calories

-Gluten Free Sample Order at Chuy’s
+Chuy’s Gluten Free Food Sample Order

-Luckily, with the above list of items, it is extremely easy to order food at Chuy’s gluten free online.
+Luckily, with the above list of items, it is extremely easy to order gluten free food at Chuy’s online.
 A sample order may look like this:

 Appetizer: Quesadilla, sub corn tortilla